sumitmalik51/BAST306T-Labs/lab05/Lab05.md

 Navigate to https://dev.azure.com/odluserXXX/BAST306T/

-* Hover over the Boards menu item on the left navigation bar, hover over Queries from the drop-down menu.
+&nbsp; Hover over the Boards menu item on the left navigation bar, hover over Queries from the drop-down menu.
 Click on the Queries and Query Form will open.

    ![](https://raw.githubusercontent.com/sumitmalik51/BAST306T-Labs/master/lab05/images/snap1.png)